 The main reason for this post I’ll admit is one of slight frustration spawned by customers who can sometimes imply you’ve made a coffee too cold or hot.
 Of course everyone has preference that should be upheld, but knowing the initial way it is made is to a gold standard in most speciality coffee shops should also be known before opinions run wild.
 As a result I’m divulging the efforts that every barista has to go through to steam milk, involving milk frothing, texturing and pouring.
 I credit this post to all the bad ass baristas who spent time learning this.

 Stage 1 – Foaming milk

 The first rule of steaming milk is to foam the milk.
-Foaming also known as stretching is the process of adding volume to milk by introducing bubbles via steam wand.
-Also know as aerating the basic method is shown below.
+Foaming also known as stretching is the process of adding volume to milk by introducing bubbles via the steam wand.
+Also known as aerating the basic method is shown below.

 - Add milk a third to half of the way up the jug as it requires room to expand.

 - Purge the steam wand pre frothing milk.

 - Angle the steam wand under the surface of milk and froth to a temperature of 40-45 degrees.

 - Raise the steam wand above and below the milk surface marginally to aerate the milk and add volume you are happy with.